Professor of International Politics, and Director at Center for Asian Studies, Kanagawa University

 He received his B.A. from International Christian University and his Ph.D. with honor from the Graduate Schools for Law and Politics at the University of Tokyo.
 He also studied at Department of Political Science, University of Illinois at Urbana-Champaign.

 His early academic career as faculty started with the University of Tokyo and Australian National University.
-He joined Kanagawa University in 2010 as senior faculty.
-He teaches also at Hitotsubashi University and Sophia University, and serves as Research Fellow, Japan Center for International Exchange.
+He joined Kanagawa University in 2010.
+He teaches also at University of Tokyo and Sophia University, and serves as Research Fellow, Japan Center for International Exchange.

 Dr Sahashi has been Visiting Associate Professor, Walter H. Shorenstein Asia Pacific Research Center, Stanford University and Shigeru Yoshida Chair, Instituto Tecnológico Autónomo de México (ITAM).
 He also served adjunct Senior Research Fellow at Sasakawa Peace Foundation, Tokyo Foundation-German Marshall Fund of the United States Partnership Fellow, and Guest Researcher for First Special Committee Research Office, House of Councilors.